/root/iRedMail/iRedMail.tipson your server.

 Linux/BSD distribution releases supported by iRedMail Easy:

-If you need to install iRedMail on FreeBSD, please follow the installation guide below:
+If you need to install iRedMail on FreeBSD, please use the downloadable installer instead.

-To deploy a mail server, you need to sign up and login with a valid email address first:
+To deploy a mail server, you need to sign up with a valid email address first:

-After signed up, you get one-month trial to evaluate this web deployment
+After signed up, you get one-month trial for free to evaluate the iRedMail Easy

-platform, if you don't like or need it, feel free to remove your own account in
+platform, if you don't like it, or don't need it, feel free to remove your own

 After login, you will be redirected to the